Method-Security/codeanalyze/docs/development/setup.md

 ## Adding a new capability

-To add a new scan to networkscan, providing new enumeration capabilities to security operators everywhere, please see the [adding a new capability](./adding.md) page.
+To add a new scan to codeanalyze, providing new enumeration capabilities to security operators everywhere, please see the [adding a new capability](./adding.md) page.

 ## Setting up your development environment

-If you've just cloned networkscan for the first time, welcome to the community!
+If you've just cloned codeanalyze for the first time, welcome to the community!
 We use Palantir's [godel](https://github.com/palantir/godel) to streamline local development and [goreleaser](https://goreleaser.com/) to handle the heavy lifting on the release process.

 To get started with godel, you can run